This past week I was without a planner – I was waiting for my new one in the mail.

 I don’t do this every week, but when I do I notice a big difference.
 I can quickly glance at this list throughout the day and remember, oh yeah I should make the kids a valentine’s card, or get supplies for cupcakes or whatever.

+HOT TIP!
 One way to make this part easier is to spend some time building a master list.
-If you look at the vision, goals, habits and projects you have for this year (the Year on Purpose book can help you with this) then think of mindsets or habits or tasks you can add in to your week to help you with this.
+If you look at the vision, goals, habits and projects you have for this year then think of mindsets or habits or tasks you can add into your week to help you with this.

 So the Morning Review! is vital.
 It doesn’t have to take long and it helps you set the vision you have for the day.